- Quick Guide

 ReviveInstantly revives your champion at your team's Summoner Platform and increases their Movement Speed for a short duration.

-IgniteIgnites target enemy champion, dealing 70-410 true damage (depending on champion level) over 5 seconds and reduces healing effects on the target for the duration.
+IgniteIgnites target enemy champion, dealing 70-410 true damage (depending on champion level) over 5 seconds, grants you vision of the target, and reduces healing effects on them for the duration.

 Revive is the Flash of Dominion.
 Everybody takes this at high Elos.
 I'll paraphrase my mega intergalactic Dominion guide from the official forums on the numerous reasons for taking this spell: